daljeetv/speed/.github/ISSUE_TEMPLATE/support.md

 ### Steps to Reproduce the Issue

-(help octobox maintainers reproduce your issue to make it easier to fix)
+(help speed maintainers reproduce your issue to make it easier to fix)

 ### Versions, Operating System and Hardware

-- Which version/commit of Octobox are you using?
+- Which version/commit of speed are you using?
 - Which browser are you accessing Octobo with?
 - Windows?
 Linux?
 Mac?
-- How are you deploying Octobox (Docker, Heroku, Openshift, etc)
+- How are you deploying speed (Docker, Heroku, Openshift, etc)